warwick-hpsc/CPX-docs/docs/source/build.rst

 FEniCS Installation
 -----------------
 To enable coupling between FEniCS and MG-CFD, you need to build the FEniCS library.
-This is located in the dolfinx folder in the main CPX directory, to build FEniCS you need to first build the following libraries:
+This is located in the dolfinx folder in the main CPX directory.
+The FEniCS model depends on version 0.4.1 of the FEniCSx library, although work is ongoing to keep up-to-date with the FEniCSx releases, instructions to build this can be found here (https://docs.fenicsproject.org/dolfinx/main/python/installation).

-* HDF5, a data format library
-* FEniCSx, a FEM solver
-* Boost, with Timer library
-* Petsc, a PDE solver
-* Parmetis, a paritioner
-* PT-Scotch, another partitioner
-* Cmake, a build manager

-Then the FEniCS library can be built by running the following commands in the dolfinx folder:
+Then the CPX FEniCS library can be built by running the following commands in the dolfinx folder:
 ::
     mkdir build
     cd build